 The Affordable Act gives states the option to expand their Medicaid program.
-People with incomes just over $16,000 can qualify in states that have expanded Medicaid.
+People with incomes just under $19,000 can qualify in states that have expanded Medicaid.
 If you think you may be eligible for Medicaid, it's a good idea to apply.
 While the rules are different from state to state, the basic process for signing up is similar.

 1. Go to Healthcare.gov